Jbleezy/BO2-Reimagined/README.md

 * Player offscreen waypoint arrow only shows for your team
 * Can only spectate your team
 * Added option to change teams in game
+* Pro: no Mystery Box
+* Pro: no Pack-a-Punch
+* Pro: no Der Wunderfizz
+* Pro: no held melee weapons

 #### Search & Rezurrect
 * Win a round by getting all enemy players down